draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_readme.md

 token="/lib64/ld-linux-x86-64.so.2"
 ```

+Blank lines are skipped during load of dictionaries during the first call during the mutation phase.

 # ComputeStats
 The Compute Stats module produces runtime fuzzing statistics based on the contents of storage.
 These statistics are written to the storage metadata.